FaraCreations/LewdRobin/README.md

 ## Automation

-This feature is still under development, and the related /time command doesn't do anything (yet).
-Check back later. :)
+The full automation feature is still under development, and the related /time command doesn't do anything (yet).
+However, basic automation can be started with /autorun and stopped with /autorun_stop.
+It will let you generate new prompts in a channel at a regular period.

 ## Tip the Author